MounikaBeerelly/React-Notes/React.md

 5. ### Why and when do we need keys in React ?
  - Keys are unique identifier, which are used to identify the which item is inserted, deleted and updated in an array.
  - Keys should be given to the elements inside the array to give the elements a stable identity.

 6. ### Can we use indexes as keys in React ?
 - It is not recommended to use indexes as keys in React if the order of the items may change.
 - This can negatively impact the performance and may cause issues with component state.
 - If you choose not to assign any explicit key to list items, then React will default to using indexes as keys.

+7. ###  How does componentDidMount get executed ?
+- First the constructor method of parent class gets executed.
+- Then the render method of the parent class gets executed.
+- The render method of the parent class encounters the child class component.
+So it goes to that component.
+- Then the constructor method of child class gets executed.
+- After that the render() method of the child class gets executed.
+- Then the componentDidMount() of the child class gets executed.
+- Then it goes to the parent class component and executes the
+- componentDidMount of the parent class component.
+- `Constructor (Parent) -> render (Parent) -> Constructor (Child) -> render (Child) -> componentDidMount (Child) -> componentDidMount(Parent)`

+8. ###  What happens when there are multiple children components in the parent class component ?
+- Below is the order of execution.
+    - Constructor (Parent)
+    - Render (Parent)
+    - Constructor (Child 1)
+    - Render (Child 1)
+    - Constructor (Child 2)
+    - Render (Child 2)
+    - componentDidMount (Child 1)
+    - componentDidMount (Child 2)
+    -  componentDidMount (Parent)
+- There are 2 phases in the React lifecycle
+    - Render phase
+    - Commit phase
+- The constructor method and render method come under the render phase  while componentDidMount comes under the  commit phase.
+- In the commit phase, React updates the DOM.
+- Since updating the DOM is an expensive task, React batches all the constructor methods and render methods of children components and once there is no more child component, then it performs the commit phase.
+- componentDidMount is used to make an API call inside it.